PRARTHANA-G/Cloud_Resource_Optimisation_thesis/README.md

 ## Citation

-If you use this work or the column swap correction finding, please cite:
+If you use this work , please cite:

 ```
 Govindaraj, P. and Kumari, P. (2026) Optimizing Cloud Resource Allocation: